pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

 Thankfully, even chaos has some patterns that can be tackled in effective way.

 RxJS provides operators to handle these patterns.

+There are good reasons why RxJS is the defacto library in Angular framework.
+In fact, it is baked into many core components like `Form`, `Router`, `Route`, `Params`, `Http`, `HttpClient` etc. in Angular.

+RxJS has a dedicated conference called RxJS Live.
+Follow @RxJSLive on Twitter.

+> Look Ma what I found, RxJS!

 ## Drawbacks of Imperative/non Reactive Approach for handling streams